2019-20 Legislative Action Priorities

 Current Reality: English Language Learners (ELL) are the fastest growing group of students in the Sioux City School District, representing 18% of the student population.
 The District serves more than 2,200 ELL students, with committed teachers and staff, at many different sites in the community.
 The diverse student population represents nearly 40 different languages and dialects.
 Currently, Iowa school districts are provided ELL weighted funding (.39) for five years per student.

 Action Needed: We need more funding and more years of funding to better prepare our students.
 Extending the length of eligible funding will increase the length of services provided to ELL students and help develop their proficiency in the English language so they can be successful in the educational setting.
 Evidence-based practice identifies seven years as the length of time needed to achieve academic English proficiency and acclimate students to the culture and educational environment.
 ELL students would benefit from additional time given the amount of learning required to achieve proficiency in a second language.
 The belief that children immersed in the English language will accelerate proficiency does not align with research.
 We believe that children benefit from learning in their primary language before a secondary language can be effectively taught, and this process takes time.
 The Sioux City Schools continues to enroll students from around the world.
 The critical needs of these students, in addition to learning English, are multiple and resource intensive.
 The ELL student graduation rate in the state is 82.9%, compared with Iowa’s overall graduation rate of 90.8%.
-Additional resources are necessary to close this gap.
+Additional resources are necessary to close this gap through the passage of SR 445, ELL Weighting Increase that concluded the 2019 session by being referred to the Senate Appropriations Committee.

 Current Reality: School districts are encountering more serious mental health issues at earlier ages than in the past.
 Meanwhile, the state lacks a comprehensive strategy for providing support and funding children’s mental health services.